 Personal Practice

 Julia is currently engaged in a long-term, practice-based research project, Terms of Consumption, which reviews and revises Irish cultural identity through contemporary visual arts practices that in turn engage in conversations around food histories and culture.
-The project is realised through curatorship, commissions, cooking, image-making and collecting, and an experimental communion of all of the above, with annual public output.
-Though the outcome focuses on Ireland, the research and context is global.
-This research has been funded by the Arts Council of Ireland’s Visual Arts Bursary 2021 and 2022.
-The Collectors series commissions have been funded by the Arts Council of Ireland's Visual Arts Project Award 2022 and will take place between 2022-23.
+The project is realised through curatorship, commissions, cooking, image-making and collecting, and an experimental communion of all of the above, with occasional public output.

 Portrait by Aisling McCoy